pablocael/pynear/README.md

 Please note that while these points generally favor VP-trees, the performance may vary significantly depending on the specifics of your dataset and task.

-Also, practical implementation constants in the time complexity of the algorithm can strongly affect final performance in high dimensions.
-For instance, [Faiss Library](https://github.com/facebookresearch/faiss) performs very efficiently even for near-linear-exaustive searches due to highly optimized code.
+Also, practical implementation approaches such as using SIMD instructions or using highly optimized distance functions can strongly affect final performance in high dimensions.
+For instance, [Faiss Library](https://github.com/facebookresearch/faiss) performs very efficientlyin very high dimensions, where searches become near linear and exaustive, due to highly optimized code.

 Tipically spatial search structures tend to perform worse with increasing number of dimensions of dataset.
-This is because points tend to be far apart and also.

 # How this library works